 The IoA has a lead role developing significant elements of the data processing and analysis systems required by Gaia.
 Specifically the IoA has the lead role in Photometric Analysis System.
 For details of the DPAC see www.rssd.esa.int/gaia/dpac

 The IoA is also the lead group developing the Gaia Science Alerts pipeline.
-The wiki pages for Gaia Science Alerts give more information for the science community - including details of workshops and meetings related to this area.
+Gaia Science Alerts are publishing new transient sources discovered on a daily basis.
+The Alerts webpages can be found at http://gsaweb.ast.cam.ac.uk/alerts/home.
+The wiki pages for the Gaia Science Alerts Working Group include details of workshops and meetings related to this area.